arief25ramadhan/yolo-v3-from-scratch/README.md

 ### 4.1.
 Data Preparation

-1. Download the PASCAL VOC dataset and annotations from [here](https://cocodataset.org/#download).
-The PASCAL VOC is a dataset of 20 class
+1. Download the PASCAL VOC dataset and annotations from [here](https://www.kaggle.com/datasets/aladdinpersson/pascal-voc-dataset-used-in-yolov3-video).
+The PASCAL VOC is a dataset of 20 classes of person, vehicles, animals, and indoor objects.
+The detailed list can be seen in the config.py script.

 2. Organize your dataset in the following directory structure: